nedwards86/Flytrap/README.md

 **Syslog port:** This is the remote port that the syslog service will be listening on to receive any syslog messages sent.
 Default is 514.

-Please report any issues encountered by creating an issue on github.
+Please report any issues encountered by creating an issue at https://github.com/nedwards86/Flytrap/issues.